Hot Topic

 While parents may not readily admit to it, the decision on medication to help reduce problematic behavior is often linked to the process of getting children accepted by a school.
 Parents may see medication making the difference between a child being placed a self-contained class of 12 special-needs kids that looks unfortunately like warehousing and a placement in a less-restrictive setting that includes mainstream children, where they may be exposed to more challenging academics and typically developing peer role models.

-Dr. Elliott says that with younger children, under 5 or 6, he "absolutely pushes" for other types of behavioral interventions with the child and family first to address problem behaviors.
-But he acknowledges that society's expectations and a lack of resources can prevail over this approach.
-"School tells the family, 'We can't keep your child in this classroom because of his behavior, so why don't you try medication?'" he says.
-"There can be a real pressure to do it."
+Dr. Elliott says that with younger children, under 5 or 6, he “absolutely pushes” for other types of behavioral interventions with the child and family first to address problem behaviors.
+But he acknowledges that society’s expectations and a lack of resources can prevail over this approach.
+“School tells the family, ‘We can’t keep your child in this classroom because of their behavior, so why don’t you try medication?’” he says.
+“There can be a real pressure to do it.

-It's exactly this type of outside pressure that has Bryce up in arms.
-"I spent 20 years as a classroom teacher," he says.
-"I was consistently alarmed at the pressure parents are under to medicate their children and the pressure on kids to continue taking medication that they hate being on.
+It’s exactly this type of pressure that has Bryce up in arms.
+“I spent 20 years as a classroom teacher,” he says.
+“I was consistently alarmed at the pressure parents are under to medicate their children and the pressure on kids to continue taking medication that they hate being on.
 I think medicated kids are easier to control.
-I think they are much harder to teach."
+I think they are much harder to teach.”

 "There's no debating that Risperdal's use should be approached and evaluated with extreme caution," Rosa says.
 "It's a black box atypical antipsychotic!
 But it's wrong to issue a blanket dismissal of its benefits, especially when it's one of only two drugs FDA-certified for aggressive behavior and irritability in autistic children."

 There are many other good reasons for parents and doctors to be conservative when working with any children, whose brains are developing so rapidly, but especially with those on the spectrum.
-"Autistic children have a broader range of side effects than do non-autistic individuals," Dr. Elliott says.
-"I often think of them as having a 'raw brain' effect.
-It's like having a sunburn; things that normally wouldn't affect you, like a pat on the back, do.
-You have to be more careful getting started.
+“Autistic children have a broader range of side effects than do non-autistic individuals,” Dr. Elliott says.
+“I often think of them as having a ‘raw brain’ effect.
+It’s like having a sunburn; things that normally wouldn’t affect you, like a pat on the back, do.
+You have to be more careful getting started.”

-Rosa is far from alone.
-Judy Applebaum, whose son, Jason, 11, was diagnosed with Asperger's at 3, had no reason to consider medicating until about six months ago when "he became very impulsive and hyperactive seemingly overnight," leading to a diagnosis of ADHD.
+Judy Applebaum, whose son, Jason, 11, was diagnosed with Asperger’s at 3, had no reason to consider medicating until about six months ago when “he became very impulsive and hyperactive seemingly overnight,” leading to a diagnosis of ADHD.

 Applebaum said she tried various stimulants, including Vyvanse, Ritalin LA and Focalin.
 While his teachers said they all helped a little with focus, "the side effects were such a nightmare, we decided to stop them."
 They included "extreme anger and irritability, swearing at people, and causing problems on the school bus.
 His impulse control, which suddenly this year is about zero, went down to about a minus 20 while he was on the meds."
 She also tried Intuniv, a nonstimulant; it seemed to work at first but eventually had the same side effects.
 Once he went off all meds, she says, "his moodiness lifted within 24 hours."